saas786/obsidian-notes-1/College/+EE 415/resources/Akana_Branden_Project.md

 By default, playing audio through Python is very loud.
 This was resolved by simply multiplying the signal by a factor of 0.5 before playing.

-## Filters, Decimation, and Interpolation
-To implement the CQF,
+## CQF Design
+The

 ## Saving Files and Differences Between Precisions
 Python does not seem to have a direct equivalent to MATLAB's `fwrite()` and `fread()` functions in a way that also supports modifying precision.
 The closest method to achieve the same effect was using a combination of NumPy's `ndarray.astype()` and `save()` functions.

-As the
+As the audio is represented by a list of floats, converting them to an int32, int16, or int8 results in an extreme loss of information (this could possibly work with quantization, but that was not implemented here).
+The next closest thing was converting them to different precisions of floats: float16, float32, and float64.

+There was no noticable difference between the sound quality of the audio when converting to the different precisions, however the filesize of the saved signals are

 | file | float16 | float32 | float64 |
 |------|---------|---------|---------|